mdiller/MangoByte/README.md

 Mangobyte is currently in the process of migrating over to slash commands.
 If you are having issues getting slash commands working properly in your server, try taking a look at [Slash Command Common Issues](docs/slash_command_common_issues.md).
 If you use mangobyte already and want to know why we're switching to slash commands or just want more information on it, run the command `/docs Slash Commands`.

-**Current Migration Progress:** <!-- SLASH_PROGRESS_PERCENT_START -->45%<!-- SLASH_PROGRESS_PERCENT_END -->
+**Current Migration Progress:** <!-- SLASH_PROGRESS_PERCENT_START -->64%<!-- SLASH_PROGRESS_PERCENT_END -->

 ## Commands

 <!-- COMMANDS_START -->
-Mangobyte currently has 83 commands, separated into 6 categories
+Mangobyte currently has 77 commands, separated into 6 categories

 #### General
 Commands that don't really fit into the other categories

 ```
 /bot changelog       | Gets a rough changelog for mangobyte
 /bot donate          | Posts some links with info about how to donate to the developer
 /bot info            | Prints info about mangobyte
 /bot invite          | Shows the invite link
 /bot stats           | Displays some bot statistics
 /docs                | Shows some documentation about a specific part of the bot
 /echo                | Echos the given message
 ?help                | Shows this message
 /misc ask            | A magic 8-ball style question answerer
 /misc cat            | Gets a picture of the developer's cat
 /misc choose         | Randomly chooses one of the given options
 /misc dog            | Gets a picture of one of the developer's dogs
 /misc insult         | Insults the given victim, or you if you dont target anyone
 /misc lasagna        | Posts an image of a baked italian dish
 /misc random         | Gets a random number between the minimum and maximum (inclusive)
 /misc scramble       | Scrambles the insides of words
 /misc showerthought  | Gets a top post from the r/ShowerThoughts subreddit
 /ping                | Pongs a number of times(within reason)
 /reddit              | Displays a formatted reddit post
 /userconfig          | Configures the bot's user-specific settings
 /wiki                | Looks up a thing on wikipedia
 ```

 #### Audio
 For playing audio in a voice channel

 ```
-?clipinfo            | Gets information and a file for the given clip
+/clipinfo            | Gets information and a file for the given clip
-?clips               | Lists the local audio clips available for the play command
+/clips local         | Lists the names of local audio clips.
+For more info on clips, see '/docs Clips'
-?later               | Tells you how much later it is
-?play                | Plays an audio clip
-?playurl             | Plays an mp3 file at a url
+/play local          | Plays a local audio clip.
+For more information on clips, see `/docs Clips`
+/play tts            | Converts the given message to speech and plays the tts clip
-?replay              | Replays the last played clip
+/replay              | Replays the last played clip
-?smarttts            | Automatically find the best fit for the tts given
+/say                 | Plays a sound clip based on the message given, drawing from multiple clip types
-?stop                | Stops the currently playing audio
+/stop                | Stops the currently playing clip
-?tts                 | Like echo but for people who can't read
-?ttsclip             | Tries to text-to-speech the given clip
 ```

 #### Dotabase
 For information about Dota 2, and playing hero responses

 ```
 ?abilities           | Shows all of the abilities/spells for that hero
 ?ability             | Gets information about a specific hero ability
 ?addemoticon         | Adds a dota emoticon as an animated emoji
 ?aghanim             | Gets the aghs upgrade for the given hero or ability
 ?blog                | Pulls the newest blog post for Dota 2
-?chatwheel           | Plays the given chat wheel sound
+/clips chatwheel     | Shows a list of chatwheel lines
+/clips dota          | Plays a dota response
 ?courage             | Generates a challenge build
-?dota                | Plays a dota response
 ?emoticon            | Gets the gif of a dota emoticon
 ?fuseheroes          | See what would happen if you fused two heroes together
 ?hello               | Says hello
-?hero                | Gets information about a specific hero
+/hero                | Gets information about a specific hero
 ?herotable           | Displays a sorted table of heroes and their stats
-?inthebag            | Proclaims that 'IT' (whatever it is) is in the bag
 ?item                | Gets information about a specific item
 ?leveledstats        | Gets the stats for a hero at the specified level
-?lol                 | WOW I WONDER WAT THIS DOES
 ?lore                | Gets the lore of a hero, ability, or item
 ?neutralitems        | Displays all of the neutral items
-?no                  | Nopes.
+/play chatwheel      | Plays the given chat wheel sound.
+Try '/clips chatwheel' to get a list of clips.
+/play dota           | Plays a dota response.
+Try '/clips dota' for a similar command that returns a list
 ?recipe              | Shows the recipes involving this item
 ?talents             | Gets the talents of a specific hero
-?thanks              | Gives thanks
-?yes                 | Oooooh ya.
 ```

 #### DotaStats
 Commands for displaying information about Dota 2 players and matches

 ```
 /dotagif             | Creates a gif of a specific part of a dota match
 /firstmatch          | Gets info about the player's first dota game
 /lm                  | Gets info about the player's last dota game
 /match graph         | Creates a graph for a dota match
 /match info          | Creates a table with some basic stats and information about the dota match
 /match laning        | Creates gif of the laning stage with a caption
 /match skillbuild    | Gets the ability upgrades for a match
 /match story         | Tells the story of the match
 /matchids            | Gets a list of recent matchids that match the given filter
 /meta                | Prints the top meta heroes from https://opendota.com/heroes
 ?parse               | Requests that OpenDota parses a match
 /playerstats         | Gets stats about the player's dota matches
 /profile             | Displays information about the player's dota profile
 /recent              | Gets a list of your recent dota matches
 /rolesgraph          | Gets a graph displaying the dota player's hero roles
 /twenty              | Gets stats from the player's last 20 parsed games
 /whoishere           | Shows the linked steam accounts of anyone who is in voice chat with mango
 ```

 #### Pokemon
 Pokemon related commands

 ```
 ?pokecry             | Plays the pokemon's sound effect
 ?pokedex             | Looks up information about the indicated pokemon
 ?shiny               | Gets the shiny version of this pokemon
 ```

 #### Admin
 Commands to help manage mangobyte on your server/guild

 ```
 ?botban              | Bans the user from using commands
 ?botunban            | Unbans the user, allowing them to use commands
 /config              | Configures the bot's settings for this server/guild
 ?disablecommand      | Disabled the specified command or command category
 ?enablecommand       | Re-enables the specified command or command category
 ?resummon            | Re-summons the bot to the voice channel
 ?summon              | Summons the bot to the voice channel
 ?unsummon            | Removes the bot from the voice channel
 ```

 <!-- COMMANDS_END -->